Unraveling Hair Loss

 Hormonal Imbalances and Hair Loss

 Hormones are key regulators of hair growth, and imbalances can trigger significant hair shedding or thinning.
-Women commonly experience hair loss due to fluctuations in:
+Hair loss can be influenced by fluctuations in:

 - Estrogen and Progesterone: These hormones support hair growth during reproductive years.
-Declines during menopause, postpartum, or perimenopause can weaken hair follicles, leading to diffuse hair loss.
-Conditions like polycystic ovary syndrome (PCOS) can also disrupt estrogen and progesterone balance, contributing to hair thinning.
+Declines during menopause, postpartum, or perimenopause can weaken hair follicles, leading to hair loss.
+Conditions like polycystic ovary syndrome (PCOS) can also disrupt estrogen and progesterone balance and contribute to hair thinning.

-- Androgens: Elevated androgens (e.g., testosterone or DHEA) in conditions like PCOS can cause androgenetic alopecia, characterized by thinning at the crown or receding hairlines.
-Dihydrotestosterone (DHT), a potent androgen, binds to hair follicles, shrinking them and shortening the hair growth cycle.
+- Androgens: Elevated androgens (e.g., testosterone or DHEA) in conditions like PCOS can cause androgenetic alopecia, which is characterized by thinning at the crown or a receding hairline.
+Dihydrotestosterone (DHT), a potent androgen that is stronger than testosterone, binds to hair follicles, shrinking them and shortening the hair growth cycle.

-- Thyroid Hormones: Hypothyroidism (low thyroid function) or hyperthyroidism can disrupt the hair growth cycle, causing diffuse shedding.
-Thyroid imbalances are common in women and often go undiagnosed because most practitioners only test TSH.
+- Thyroid Hormones: Hypothyroidism (low thyroid function) can slow metabolism and disrupt the hair growth cycle, causing diffuse shedding.
+Thyroid imbalances are more common in women than people realize and often go undiagnosed because most practitioners only test TSH.
+We need a broader picture of thyroid function to understand if it’s playing a role in your hair loss.

-- Cortisol: Chronic stress elevates cortisol, which can push hair follicles into the resting phase (telogen effluvium), leading to excessive shedding.
+- Cortisol: Chronic stress elevates cortisol, which can shorten the growth phase of hair follicles.
+It can also push hair follicles into the resting phase (telogen effluvium) faster, which causes excessive shedding.

 Solutions:

 Balancing hormones requires addressing the root cause of WHY they are imbalanced in the first place.
 Testing hormone levels (e.g., thyroid panel, sex hormones, cortisol) can help pinpoint imbalances and guide action steps.
 Dietary support with healthy fats and adequate protein is a good starting point.
-Eating 3 balanced meals per day (and not under-eating) to balance blood sugar will have a hugely beneficial impact on hormones as well.
-This may seem small and easy to ignore, but I assure you it is not.
+Eating 3 balanced meals per day to balance blood sugar will have a hugely beneficial impact on hormones as well.
+This may seem small and easy to ignore, but I assure you it’s a vital first step in this process.

 Gut Health: The Foundation of Hair Health